Difference in male and female hair loss

 Female Hair Transplants: Since females losing their hair will suffer that loss on other parts of their scalp, their transplant process is different.
 Hair follicles cannot be harvested from the back of a woman’s head since this area tends to be predisposed to thinning hair.
 Hair removed from such an area and transplanted would just fall out.

-Also, since women tend to keep their frontal hairlines but suffer thinning hair loss in the centre of their scalps, their hair transplants are primarily seeking to restore their hair volume, rather than frame their faces.
+Also, since women tend to keep their frontal hairlines but suffer thinning hair loss in the center of their scalps, their hair transplants are primarily seeking to restore their hair volume, rather than frame their faces.
 As in the case of a female hair transplant, your surgeon will employ the Follicular Unit Transfer technique.

 When should men and women consider hair transplantation?